|

 Q: What are the key differences

-between Word 2010 and Word 2013 features that users need to understand as they
+between Word 2010 and Word 2013 features users need to understand as they

 migrate from Word 2010 to Word